kennneth1/hugging-llm-flask-app/README.md

 2. Navigate to root directory and initalize virtual env
 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Set env var, for MacOS: `export FLASK_APP=main.py`
-5. Run the Flask application: `python main.py`
+5. Run the Flask application: `flask run`
 6. Open your browser and navigate to `http://localhost:5000` or `http://127.0.0.1:5000`
 7. Start chatting with the chatbot!